augustokk/Azure-fundamentals-AZ900/README.md

 # Azure Fundamentals - AZ900

 Welcome to the Azure Fundamentals AZ-900 certification study guide and notes repository.
-Here, you will find comprehensive resources to aid your preparation for the AZ-900 exam, covering key skills measured in the certification.
+Here, you will find comprehensive resources to aid your preparation for the AZ-900 exam, covering key skills measured in the certification..

 ## Skills Measured